Chicago (musical): Musical and staging style

 According to Fred Ebb, he wrote the book in a vaudeville style because "the characters were performers.
 Every musical moment in the show was loosely modeled on someone else: Roxie was Helen Morgan, Velma was Texas Guinan, Billy Flynn was Ted Lewis, Mama Morton was Sophie Tucker."
 Composer John Kander elaborates that the reason the show was called a vaudeville "is because many of the songs we wrote are related to specific performers like those you mentioned, and Eddie Cantor and Bert Williams as well."

 It was through the initial production, and not the writing, that many of the "traditional" Chicago staging conventions were developed:

 The double snap in "Razzle Dazzle" was added as an afterthought at the suggestion of Ebb to Kander.
 Kander explains: "I remember when we wrote "Razzle Dazzle", before we took it in and played it for Bob, you [Ebb] said with absolute confidence 'Try adding a couple of finger snaps to it.
 Bobby will love that.'
 We added them...and as soon as he heard the finger snaps, he loved the song."
 During rehearsals, "Razzle Dazzle" was originally staged as an orgy on the steps of the courthouse.
 Fosse was talked out of allowing this staging, when Orbach "convinced him that he was missing the Brechtian subtlety intrinsic in the number."

-The original finale was "Loopin' the Loop", a doubles act with Verdon and Rivera; however, "the scene seemed too much like an amateur act so Fosse asked for something more 'glamorous in pretty gowns'".
+The original finale was "Loopin' the Loop", a doubles act with Verdon and Rivera; however, "the scene seemed too much like an amateur act so Fosse asked for something more 'glamorous in pretty gowns.
 The piece was cut and replaced with "Nowadays".
 Instrumental sections of "Loopin' the Loop" can still be heard in the Overture.
 Two other sections termed "Keep It Hot" and "RSVP" were cut from the finale as well.

-Another principal character, a theatrical agent named Harry Glassman, was played by David Rounds, whose role was to exploit the notoriety of the prisoners for his own gain.
+Another principal character, a theatrical agent named Henry Glassman, was played by David Rounds, whose role was to exploit the notoriety of the prisoners for his own gain.
 He also served as the evening's M.C.
 This character's role and the song "Ten Percent" was cut, with the character folded into that of Matron Mama Morton, and various members of the chorus shared his M.C. duties.

 In a reversal of roles, Fosse decided the lyrics for "Class" were too offensive and censored Kander and Ebb's original version.
 One of the original lyrics "Every guy is a snot/Every girl is a twat" was restored for the 2002 film, although the entire number was cut from the final product.